dadepo/Webmuncher/README.md

 ###How to use webmuncher.

-`webmuncher` is designed around the [Strategy Pattern] (http://en.wikipedia.org/wiki/Strategy_pattern).
+`webmuncher` is designed around the [Strategy Pattern](http://en.wikipedia.org/wiki/Strategy_pattern).
 The main object that would be used is the `webmuncher` object, while the client using `webmuncher` would need to provide an implementation of the `FetchAction` interface which contains code that operates on every fetched page represented by the `FetchedPage` object